 Let’s take the “See something, Say something” campaign as an example.
 Here LAUSD is actively encouraging parents to speak up when they see something amiss at their campus, yet below are just two examples of recent times parents at our campus alone have spoken up repeatedly with NO follow-up action on behalf of anyone at LAUSD:

 Beyond the Bell: Our school runs an after school program for students in grades 2-5.
 Students are free to play on the yard after school and parents are promised a safe and supervised after school experience for their students.
-Yet, repeatedly parents have complained to our principal and on our school survey that “Beyond the Bell” is unsafe.
+Yet, repeatedly parents have complained that “Beyond the Bell” is unsafe.
 The school yard gate is unlocked and unsupervised, anyone is free to come and go as they please.
 The one paid supervisor sits on the far side of the playground where there is shade and pays little to no attention to any adults that walk on campus, let alone the students in their care.

 School Wide PE Program: Our school fundraises to employ an additional PE coach to provide our students with the required 110 minutes of weekly PE.
-Over the years, our community has expressed concerns regarding the inappropriateness of our coach ranging from sexist comments (Comments made to girls, “If you want to win, make sure to pick boys on your team.” or comments made to boys, “Don’t run like a girl.”) to the inappropriateness of the PE Curriculum (kindergarten students doing push-ups on the blacktop for PE) yet there is no improvement.
-In fact, recently parents pushed hard, followed all of the appropriate channels speaking with our principal and Governing Council parent representatives only to have the teachers at Governing Council essentially squash any concerns with an enthusiastic, “Our PE program is great” commentary.
+Over the years, our community has expressed concerns regarding the inappropriateness of our coach's comments to kids (comments made to girls, “If you want to win, make sure to pick boys on your team.” or comments made to boys, “Don’t run like a girl.”) to the inappropriateness of the PE Curriculum (kindergarten students doing push-ups on the blacktop for PE) yet there is little to no improvement.
+In fact, recently parents spoke up, followed all of the appropriate channels speaking with our principal and Governing Council parent representatives only to have the teachers at Governing Council essentially squash any concerns with an enthusiastic, “Our PE program is great” commentary.
 Nothing has ever been investigated, nor will it.